Updated August 5, 2023

 Financial Institution vs. Banks

 - The bank does the functions of payments of various services, but the financial institutions will not be able to do so.

 - It cannot accept the demand deposit, whereas the banks can get the customer’s demand deposit.

-- Banks provide the guarantee of repayment of the deposit, whereas financial institutions may fail to do so.
+- Banks guarantee the deposit’s repayment, whereas financial institutions may fail to do so.

 Advantages and Disadvantages